cockroachlabs-field/sales-engineer-take-home-exercise/README.md

 ### Extra Credit (examples):

-- Demonstrate a complex failure scenario and how the database manages resilience (K8s, multi-cloud, multi-dc, etc)
+- Demonstrate a complex failure scenario and how the database manages resilience (K8s, multi-cloud, multi-region, multi data center, etc)
-- Integrate a 3rd party application of your choice (a BI dashboard, an ETL tool, Monitoring etc)
+- Integrate a 3rd party application of your choice.
+A list support 3rd party applications can be found here: https://www.cockroachlabs.com/docs/stable/third-party-database-tools
 - Build an app in the language of your choice that uses CRDB as the backend (particularly one not covered by our docs)
 - Anything else you think would highlight your unique skill-set
 - Other ideas for extra credit are included in-line below